 Don’t Publicize Your Fight

-You need a vent session every now and then; however, there’s a major difference between quickly mentioning your latest feud to your mom or roomie and causing a major scene.
+We all need a vent session every now and then, but there’s a major difference between quickly mentioning your latest feud to your mom or roomie and causing a major scene.
 If you feel the urge to talk to a third party about your fight, avoid getting too dramatic.
-While it may feel good at the time, how will they view your BFF once the two of you solved your issues?
+While it may feel good at the time, how will your mom view your BFF once the two of you have solved your issues?
 Instead, just tell your confidant that you and your bestie are going through a rough patch.
 If you’re social media savvy, we beg of you—please don’t tweet, tumble, blog, or make a Facebook status about your latest fight.
 Not only will you receive negative attention, but also it’ll only add fuel to the fire.
 It’s never okay to dish about your drama on social media —leave that for Keeping Up With the Kardashians!
 “A much better alternative would be to exercise the 24-hour rule and do nothing for 24 hours, then re-evaluate, and, if need be, talk to the person directly,” says Criswell.
 If you really need to write down every single thought and feeling you have during this trying time, invest in a diary.